 Festival:

-The October 2024 departure attends the Jakar Tsechu
+October departures attends the Jakar Tsechu

 Meal arrangements: 16 breakfasts, 14 lunches and 14 dinners are included.
 Bed and breakfast in Kathmandu and Delhi.